eigerco/pallet-move/README.md

 ### Requirements

 - [Substrate developer environment][substrate-dev-env]
-- [smove][smove] is a package manager for Move language in Substrate.
+- [smove] is a package manager for Move language in Substrate.
 Follow the instructions in its repo to install it.
-- [cargo][cargo]
+- [cargo]
 - Docker (not mandatory)